ankitpokhrel/jira-cli/README.md

 ![View an issue](.github/assets/view.gif)

-The view screen will display linked issues and the latest comment after description.
+The view screen will display linked issues and the latest comment after the description.
 Note that the displayed comment may not be the latest one if you for some reason have more than 5k comments in a ticket.

 ```sh